Wellington Row: History

-On August 17, 2004 the ornate cornice atop the building was seen leaning perilously over State Street and emergency workers had to remove it.
+On August 17, 2004, the ornate cornice atop the building was seen leaning perilously over State Street and emergency workers had to remove it.
 Instead of demolition the city decided to wrap the rest of the building in protective sheathing.
 The city took Sebba Rockaway to court for 17 code violations.
 City court in December 2004 fined the company $480,000 for a dozen code violations and dismissed five.
 The city in 2005 sued Sebba Rockaway for $25 million in punitive damages and tacked $513,000 onto the property tax bill for the Wellington Hotel.
 Sebba Rockaway then put all its property on Wellington Row including the Wellington, Berkshire, Elks Lodge and adjoining buildings for sale for $5 million.
 The entire site was sold in 2006 to Columbia Development, a locally owned company, for $925,000, which originally wanting to destroy most of the buildings and save only a few facades.
 After meeting some opposition Columbia revised their proposal with saving more of the original streetscape though most will still be new construction.
 The proposal received praises for the inclusion of apartments along with office space as this has been a goal of the city of Albany for quite some time.
 The two buildings east of the Wellington Hotel along with the Berkshire Hotel and Elks Lodge west of the Wellington will be saved as retail and residential uses, but the Wellington Hotel itself will be demolished and rebuilt with just its facade as the entrance to a new 14-story 405000 sqft office building that will span behind the entire row, which was renamed Wellington Place.

 Wellies

 The Wellington Hotel prior to the start of demolition was home to feral cats, many of whom had never had contact with humans.
 The vast majority are of the black and white "tuxedo" variety.
 The organization Spaying Capital Region Unowned Feral Felines (Scruff) captured, neutered/spayed, vaccinated them, and then released them back into downtown with locals either willing to keep an eye on them or adopt them.
 Many of the cats were given names with the surname of Wellington, such as Mario Wellington (named for former governor Mario Cuomo), and Claude Wellington.
-The Wellington Hotel Annex was demolished manually in 2014.
+The Wellington Hotel Annex was demolished explosively on August 23, 2014.